solangegueiros/brz-token-bridge/docs/Bridge.md

-This function accept the cross of token, which means it is called in the destination blockchain, who will send the tokens accepted to be crossed.
+This function accept the cross of token, which means it is called in the destination blockchain, who will send the tokens accepted to be crossed to the internal balance of the destination address.

+After this the balance will be available for the destination address claims it.

+In this way, an address can send tokens many times, calling the fucntion receiveTokens, but can receive the total amount in one single transaction, saving gas fees.

 > Only monitor can call it!